openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ## Upgrade / Downgrade Strategy

-Upgrades/downgrades of the container scanner will be handled by updating its image URL in the Insights Operator configuration.
+Upgrades/downgrades of the insights-operator-runtime will be handled by updating its image URL in the Insights Operator configuration.
-The release cycle of the container scanner is bound to the Insight Operator release cycle.
+The release cycle of the insights-operator-runtime is bound to the Insight Operator release cycle.

 This proposal does not bring additional change to the upgrade/downgrade of the OpenShift Insights Operator.